plumkewe/plumkewe/readme.md

 - 📖 I'm currently studying C++
 - 🇯🇵 I love listening to music and watching anime
-- 🍾 2022-23 Goal: Study more about computer since
+- 🍾 2022-23 Goal: Study more about computer science

 ## Languages and tools: